-A motion to suppress evidence (also called a suppression motion) is used to prevent unlawfully obtained evidence from being used against the defendant in court.
+A motion to suppress evidence (also called a suppression motion) is used to prevent unlawfully obtained evidence from being used against you in court.
 By keeping out improper evidence, the state may be unable to use that evidence and end up dismissing the criminal charges.
-As part of the criminal court process in Colorado, the suppression motion generally takes place during the pretrial stage, after the arraignment but before the jury trial.

 - 1. What is a Motion to Suppress Evidence?